abhishekrajan917/test-theme/README.md

 * Code uses modern features supported by a majority of ever green browsers

 ## Test Submission
 Feel free to do this on your own dev store but we will provide a collaborator account access to a dev store already populated with products.
-I t would be best if you create a branch from main and once you are done, create a pull request to main.
+It would be best if you create a branch from main and once you are done, create a pull request to main.
 Let us know when it's ready to check out.

 Your PR can include an explanation for anything that might need some extra clarity.